AriFordsham/GHCWiki/attic/building/build-system/new.md

   C files.
 The dependencies are normally generated into a file `.depend`, which is included as normal.

-- `package-data.mk`.
-Many of the components of the GHC build system are also Cabal packages, with package metadata defined in a `foo.cabal` file.
-For the GHC build system we need to extract that metadata and use it to build the package.
-This is done by the program `ghc-cabal` (in `utils/ghc-cabal` in the GHC source tree).
-  This program reads `foo.cabal` and produces `package-data.mk` containing the package metadata in the form of makefile bindings that we can use directly.
+- Makefile binding generated from `.cabal` package descriptions.
+See "Idiom: interaction with Cabal".

-Now, we also want to be able to use make to build these files, since they have complex dependencies themselves (in order to build `package-data.mk` we need to first build `ghc-cabal` etc., and a `.depend` file needs to be re-generated if any of the source files have changed).
+Now, we also want to be able to use `make` to build these files, since they have complex dependencies themselves.
+For example, in order to build `package-data.mk` we need to first build `ghc-cabal` etc., and a `.depend` file needs to be re-generated if any of the source files have changed.

 GNU make has a clever strategy for handling this kind of scenario.
 It